-Former UW Tacoma graduate students should contact their program advisor and the Graduate School for information about re-applying.
-Graduate students who are returning from official on-leave status are not required to fill out a Returning Student Application.
-Review the Graduate On-Leave Policy for on-leave eligibility, procedures for requesting leave and information about reinstatement.
+Graduate students should contact their program advisor and the Graduate School for information.
+Graduate students who are returning from official on-leave status are not required to submit a Returning Student Request Form.
+Review Graduate On-Leave Status for on-leave eligibility, the procedure for requesting leave, and information about reinstatement.

-Complete the Returning Student Form on the Admissions website.
+Step One: Complete the Returning Student Request Form

 If you have not attended UW Tacoma for a number of years, you may be required to submit all of your educational transcripts from your previous schools.

-Be advised that students returning to the University may not necessarily be readmitted under their previous residency classification.
+Be advised that students returning to the University of Washington may not necessarily be readmitted under their previous residency classification.
 It is highly suggested that you check your tuition statement to ensure the tuition rate and fees are charged correctly.
-Students should be prepared to complete any necessary application and documents required to correct their classification with the Office of the Registrar at UW Tacoma.
-For information about residency, click here.
+Students should be prepared to complete any necessary application and documents required to correct their classification with the Residency Office.

 Students dropped for low scholarship must complete a reinstatement petition with their academic advisor.
 Those who have not enrolled for two or more quarters at UW Tacoma must submit a Returning Student Form in addition to being reinstated.
 Students dropped from UW Tacoma for low scholarship are required to sit out one quarter unless exceptional circumstances exist.